-Objective information in the form of a Bull Breeding Soundness Evaluation (BBSE) in terms of “what we see” (phenotype) is essential and BREEDPLAN EBVs are necessary from a genetic perspective.
+Objective information in the form of BULLCHECK™ or Veterinary Bull Breeding Soundness Evaluation (VBBSE), previously known as Bull Breeding Soundness Evaluation (BBSE), in terms of “what we see” (phenotype) is essential and BREEDPLAN EBVs are necessary from a genetic perspective.

-The BBSE was developed by veterinarians to standardize bull fertility testing and to provide a consistent descriptor of bull fertility.
+The VBBSE was developed by veterinarians to standardise bull fertility testing and to provide a consistent descriptor of bull fertility.
 The evaluation indicates whether a bull has met a set of standards for key fertility components which indicate whether a bull has a high probability of being fertile.
 The components are:

 - Scrotal circumference (cm) and tone or resilience